 Boris Johnson, the Mayor of London, was recently described by the journalist Suzanne Moore as “a man with a severe case of premature popularity”.
 Whilst introducing the speech by his mate, Chancellor George Osborne, at the just-finished Conservative Party conference, Boris babbled on about bricks.
-As usual, the audience, though baffled, delighted in his buffoonery – they are quite used to it by now and even expect it.
+As usual, the audience, though baffled, delighted in Boris’s buffoonery – they are quite used to it by now and even expect it.

-Earlier this past summer, Johnson casually suggested scrapping the presumption of innocence for anyone caught travelling to Syria or Iraq without prior notice, leaving them presumed guilty of terrorist intent unless they can prove otherwise.
+Earlier this past summer, Mr. Johnson casually suggested scrapping the presumption of innocence for anyone caught travelling to Syria or Iraq without prior notice, leaving them presumed guilty of terrorist intent unless they can prove otherwise.
 Mayor Johnson may be seen by many as a man with a distinct, if not peculiar, sense of humour, but this was no joke!

 Sami Chakrabarti, the director of the pressure group Liberty, would certainly not see such a comment as funny.
-Chakrabarti has just has published her book On Liberty (echoes of the English philosopher John Stuart Mill’s 1859 work), a book said by one reviewer to be “that rarest of things, a history not overtaken by fast-moving events but enriched by them”.
+Ms Chakrabarti has just has published her book On Liberty (echoes of the English philosopher John Stuart Mill’s 1859 work), a book said by one reviewer to be “that rarest of things, a history not overtaken by fast-moving events but enriched by them.”
 As rare, perhaps, as Boris Johnson’s buffoonery has become practiced and common!

 Possibly one of the most insightful pieces in Sami Chakrabarti’s book is where she is questioned about the use of torture; specifically, if there was a nuclear bomb ticking away somewhere in London and she were alone in a room with the person who planted it, would she resort to torturing that person in order to find out where it was and, thereby, save countless lives?
 Her answer was surprising.

 The irony is that we live in an age of utilitarianism.
 All things, including, it seems, honour and truth, have value only in the sense of having a practical purpose, or in being useful or profitable.
-As a doctrine it means the greatest happiness for the greatest number should be the guiding principle of conduct.
-A bit like the fact of the “No” vote winning in the Scottish referendum on independence means that all of the residents of Scotland, even those who voted “Yes”, should now go along with the status quo!
+As a doctrine it means that the greatest happiness for the greatest number should be the guiding principle of conduct.
+A bit like the fact of the “No” vote winning in the Scottish referendum on independence means that all residents of Scotland, even those who voted “Yes”, should now go along with the status quo!

 On Liberty will likely be a book that will be lapped-up by civil libertarians, but viewed with suspicion by the likes of Boris Johnson, Theresa May (British Home Office Secretary – see below) and the inappropriately named UKIP.

-The literary reviewer, Gaby Hinsliff, commented on what she considered to be a “rabble-rousing attack on human rights law” at the recent Conservative Party conference.
+The Guardian newspaper’s literary reviewer, Gaby Hinsliff, commented on what she considered to be a “rabble-rousing attack on human rights law” at the recent Conservative Party conference.
 She further believed that the Home Secretary, Theresa May, focused the sheer scale of what civil libertarians like Sami Chakrabarti are up against.
-Hinsliff is of the view that Theresea May is at the core of “those who harbour growing hostility to anything European, a new public harshness towards many of the vulnerable individuals and groups protected by the European Court of Human Rights, and politicians increasingly nervous about challenging either of these attitudes”.
+Hinsliff is of the view that Theresa May is at the core of “those who harbour growing hostility to anything European, a new public harshness towards many of the vulnerable individuals and groups protected by the European Court of Human Rights, and politicians increasingly nervous about challenging either of these attitudes”.

 A request has gone out from Kate Middleton and William Windsor to the paparazzi that they refrain from taking pictures of their son, George Windsor, when he is in a public place with his family.
-It appears that they wish him to have a more or less normal (sic) childhood and free from the attention of the people who earn a living writing articles and taking pictures of people who normally welcome, indeed whose status and living depends on, being in the public eye.
+It appears that they wish him to have a more or less normal childhood and free from the attention of the people who earn a living writing articles and taking pictures of people who normally welcome, indeed whose status and living depends on, being in the public eye.

 The name of Dominic Grieve first came to my particular attention when, as the Attorney General of the present British government (and chief legal adviser to the crown), he was reported as saying that, if the opinions of Charles Windsor (the father of William Windsor and grandfather of George – see above) on certain matters were ever to be made public, then it would render him as being unfit to become the next British monarch.